jhvanderschee/hugocodex/content/en/posts/compress-all-images.md

 ## No complexity

 If we want perfect images on non-retina displays, there is no need for source sets/variants.
-We can simply use a heavily compressed retina image for this.
+We can simply use a heavily compressed retina image for everything.
 We could win some quality on retina displays or save some bytes by using a source set, but that would also add complexity.
 The same goes for using the 'webp' format.
 We could save some extra bytes, but it would also add complexity, as [webp is not yet fully supported](https://caniuse.com/?search=%20webp) at the time of writing.

 ## The best option